 Dr. Douglas Gottschalk is a physician who specializes in pediatric otolaryngology (ear, nose & throat).
 He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He attended medical school at Des Moines University, College of Osteopathic Medicine.

-Dr. Richard Lane's area of specialization is otolaryngology (ear, nose, and throat).
-Dr. Lane has a 2.5 out of 5 star average patient rating.
+Dr. Richard Lane works as an otolaryngologist in Fort Myers, FL.
+The average patient rating for Dr. Lane is 2.5 stars out of 5.
 He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He studied medicine at Stony Brook University Medical Center, School of Medicine.
+Dr. Lane studied medicine at Stony Brook University Medical Center, School of Medicine.

 Conditions / Treatments